tbranyen/backbone.layoutmanager/README.md

 Note: `view` and `setViews` methods are available on all layout and template views.
 This allows for nested Views, explained below.

+Note: The first argument *selector* can be omitted completely if you would like the nested View to exist directly on the element.
+This works well when your parent View is something like a `UL` and your nested View is an `LI`.

 ### Nested Views ###

 You may have a situation where a View is defined that encapsulates other nested